PranabNandy/Leetcode-Patterns/0.JoiBabaSaiNath/README.md

 47) How do you permanently archive source code? project? what should be archived? what should be documented? have you ever written any procedures of how to archive or build a project?
 How about describing how to install software tools and configuring them from scratch on a brand new computer that was pulled out of a box?

-48) What issues are a concern for algorithms that read/write data to DRAM instead of SRAM?
+**48) What issues are a concern for algorithms that read/write data to DRAM instead of SRAM?**

 49) What is the "escape sequence" for "Hayes Command Set"?
 Where was this used in the past?
 Where is it used today?

 50) What is the "escape character" for "Epson ESC/P"?
 Where is this used?

-51) After powerup, have you ever initialized a character display using C code?
-From scratch or library calls?
+**51) After powerup, have you ever initialized a character display using C code?
+From scratch or library calls?**

 52) Have you ever written a RAM test from scratch?
 What are some issues you need to test?

-53) Have you ever written code to initialize (configure) low-power self-refreshing DRAM memory after power up (independent of BIOS or other code that did it for the system)?
-It's likely that most people have never done this.
+**53) Have you ever written code to initialize (configure) low-power self-refreshing DRAM memory after power up (independent of BIOS or other code that did it for the system)?
+It's likely that most people have never done this.**

 **54) Write code in C to "round up" any number to the next "power of 2", unless the number is already a power of 2.
 For example, 5 rounds up to 8, 42 rounds up to 64, 128 rounds to 128.
 When is this algorithm useful?**